aiidateam/aiida-core/docs/source/working_with_aiida/groups.rst

     From python interface::

-      In [3]: from aiida.orm.nodes.data.dict import Dict
+      In [3]: from aiida.orm import Dict

       In [4]: p = Dict().store()